Becoming a cat sitter – what you need to know

 - To avoid any misunderstandings, make sure you get the feeding, watering, cleaning, and cat toilet instructions well explained.

-- Always check the locking system with the owner – some doors can be tricky.
+- Finally, always check the locking system with the owner – some doors can be tricky.

 We look forward to welcoming you as a cat sitter at Cat in a Flat =^.^=